Mohammad Iqbal B.H. Alawi

 Los Angeles, CA

-Mark A. Schurgin is the President and co-founder of The Festival Companies, a Los Angeles based privately owned shopping center development, investment and real estate advisory firm.
-Under his leadership the firm has developed and acquired over 25,000,000 square feet of retail properties in 23 states.
-The Festival Companies real estate advisory division provides real estate advisory, management and development services to institutional clients and private investors.
+Mark Schurgin is the Chairman and co-founder of The Festival Companies, a leading developer and operator of retail and mixed-use properties and a full-service real estate advisory firm.
+Under his leadership, the firm has developed and operated over 28 million square feet of retail properties in 23 states during its 30 year operating history.
+The Festival Companies real estate advisory division provides real estate advisory, management, leasing and development services to institutional clients and private investors.
+Based in Los Angeles, with offices in Honolulu, Festival’s broad based expertise includes regional malls, luxury and high street retail, neighborhood centers, adaptive re-use and retail-driven mixed use projects.

 Senior Executive Vice President General Counsel